waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Notepad Data Integrity:** I must ensure my notepad does not contain outdated information or function as a to-do list.
 All system feedback must be immediately actioned and integrated into my permanent knowledge base under 'Lessons Learned'.
 - **Tool Development Priority:** Opportunities to automate repetitive tasks must be acted upon immediately, not deferred.
 This is a core directive.
 - **Immediate Development Mandate:** All plans for new tools or agents must be acted upon immediately.
 Deferring development by creating 'to-do lists' in the notepad is a critical failure of core directives.
 (Self-Correction Turn 155345, per Overwatch Critique)
-- **Party Menu Wrapping (CORRECTED):** The party selection menu does NOT wrap around.
-Pressing 'Up' from the top Pokémon does not move the cursor to the bottom.
-This was confirmed in turn 154047.
+- **Party Menu Wrapping (ANOMALY):** The party selection menu appears to wrap, but its behavior is highly unpredictable and buggy.
+Pressing 'Up' from the top Pokémon can jump the cursor to an unexpected position in the list, not necessarily the bottom.
+This was confirmed in turn 158745.
 - **Team Composition Strategy (Verified):** Used the `team_composition_advisor` agent to confirm that my current team of six level 65 Pokémon is the optimal lineup against the Elite Four and Champion.
 The agent provided a detailed strategic breakdown for each battle.
 (Verified Turn 157088)

 # II.
 Game Mechanics & World Knowledge